Do you want to know what makes global e-commerce giant Amazon the most trusted and well-liked tech brand in the world?

 - Brand validation: Consumer trust doesn’t come easy, but consumer advocacy is even tougher to achieve!
 Advertisements and promotions can only help you get noticed, but it’s what you do to create a seamless customer experience that will turn your customers into your advocates.
 Third-party validation is what customers look to before engaging with a business because, at the end of the day, word-of-mouth counts!

 - Reduced competition: According to Jerry Gregoire, CIO at Dell, customer experience is the next battlefield.
 That’s because every online business out there is trying very hard to differentiate itself & catch the attention of the consumer.
-Listening to your customer & acting fast on their feedback can give you the competitive advantage you need to succeed.
+Listening to your customers & acting fast on their feedback can give you the competitive advantage you need to succeed.

 Creating a bullet-proof CX Strategy

 Now that we have established why having a CX strategy is so important, let’s get to the how part.
-How do you know you’re doing the right things for your customer?
+How do you know you’re doing the right things for your customers?
 How do you know if you’ve covered all your bases?
 How can you make all your customers happy?
 It’s simple – create a strategy that is built around the customer.
 Here’s how:

-- Get to know your customer: Create customer personas for different types of customers and share them with your customer service team.
+Create customer personas for different types of customers and share them with your customer service team.
 In order to become a truly customer-centric organization, it is important that they are able to connect and empathize with the situations that your customers face.
 Knowing your customers, such as their location or preferences, will also help you personalize your page according to their needs, and can serve as a sign of respect for their loyalty and business.

-- Get feedback in real time: The best time to collect customer feedback is soon after they’ve made a purchase at your online store.
+The best time to collect customer feedback is soon after they’ve made a purchase at your online store.
 This will not only help you understand the customer’s buying pattern but also help you act fast to resolve any issues he or she would have faced while making the purchase.
 Survey apps are a great tool to collect post-purchase feedback over a variety of devices.

-- Encourage employee feedback: Your customer care team is the one that interacts with your customers on a daily basis.
+Your customer care team is the one that interacts with your customers on a daily basis.
 Get to know its views regularly on what more can be done to enhance customer experience using tools that allow staff to share ideas and discuss customer management techniques, while also identifying training needs for each individual member of your customer support team.

 The Bottom Line